South Downs Walk

-This walk enjoys contrasting scenery from woodland to rolling downs with expansive views.
+This West Sussex walk enjoys contrasting scenery within the South Downs National Park from woodland to rolling downs with expansive views.
 The route starts from Hooksway (grid ref.
 SU815162) a short distance from the B2141 between Chichester and Petersfield.
 Parking is limited and only available at the Royal Oak on the basis that you make use of the refreshment facilities provided.

 After parking take the track heading north along the eastern boundary of Germanleith Copse for about a kilometre to reach a wider track coming in from your left (grid ref.
 SU815172).
 Continue ahead and when the track splits take the right hand fork and continue through Buriton Farm.
 At the next junction (less than 200 metres past the farm) turn left and continue along the track for a further 300 metres to where the track bends to the left (grid ref.
 SU818180).
 Leave the track and turn right following a bridleway into woodland.
 The route descends through the wood to reach open fields and a T-junction (grid ref.
 SU819186).
 Turn right and walk for 400 metres to another T-junction.
 Turn left and walk through Manor Far, to reach a tarmac lane.
 Turn left along the lane and when the lane bends to the right, turn left along a narrow tarmac access road.